fbpx

 View on Amazon

-Looking for a dog floaty with a tether?
+Looking for a dog floatie with a tether?
 This extra-large raft is equipped with a built-in hook and included rope to keep your big buddy safe when she’s on open water with you.
 Ideal for large breeds, it can accommodate dogs weighing up to 220 pounds (60″ x 45″) and is made of UV and puncture-resistant vinyl.

 It sits nine inches above the water and is stable enough to support two medium or large-sized dogs.
-A bonus, it doubles as a floating drink holder when you flip it over (as long as your pup agrees).
+As a bonus, it doubles as a floating drink holder when you flip it over (as long as your pup agrees).
 It also comes in a slightly smaller size that’s 50″ x 45″ (without the tether).

 ProsCons